scouten/ericscouten.travel/content/2023/04-18+california/35-36-on-california-coast/index.md

 bounds = {sw = [37.416, -123.806], ne = [39.307, -122.078]}
 cover = "es-4524-088"
 cover_cdn_key = "img/v1/2023/04/es-4524-088"
+cover_alt = "A calm bay under an overcast gray sky, with rocky headlands and low bluffs where a coastal town of scattered houses and trees sits atop the cliffs.
+Green shrubs and foliage fill the foreground in this view south of Mendocino, California."
 +++

 Continuing on from my [month-long trip through the Southeastern US](/2023/03-18+southeastern-us/), I spent most of _this_ week representing my team and project at [Internet Identity Workshop](https://internetidentityworkshop.com).
 IIW is a fabulous torrent of information and connections.
 Having attended before and had that same experience then, I made plans to have this weekend away and to myself.